 11 "British" Restaurants in New York.

-Dame is an English seafood restaurant in the West Village with delicious fish and a long wine list.
+Dame is an exciting English seafood restaurant in Greenwich Village with delicious fish, a long wine list, and a disco playlist.

 Queensyard is an expensive spot in Hudson Yards that serves British-inspired food.